GLOrozcoM/Data_Science_Projects/README.md

 This is a question this project seeks to answer.
 Kaggle.com provides a dataset with around 20,000 observations, and I extract interesting variables to help me answer this question.
 Two examples of these variables are absolute difference in rating between players and number of turns.
 I perform an EDA on the variables of interest.

-This is a histogram for the absolute difference in rating between two players.
+These are some sample graphs I produce in the EDA.

 ![Difference in rating](images/DiffRating.png)

-And here's another histogram for the number of turns each player took.

 ![Number of turns](images/Turns.png)

 A logistic regression, a bag of trees, and a random forest crunch the variables I extract, and then try their hand at predicting outcomes in the matches.
 I provide simple introductions to the models used, metrics to judge the models by, and also interpret the results.
+Here's an extract for Precision and Specificty measures in the models.

 ![Precision and Specificity chart](images/PrecisionSpecificity.png)